Why should onions have all the fun?!

 And sometimes just cutting a veggie in a different way can accomplish that goal...

-This tomato becomes the centerpiece of a salad, and suddenly the salad is an experience and not just some lettuce and tomato.
+This tomato becomes the centerpiece of a salad, and suddenly the salad is an experience—not just some veggies tossed together on a plate.

 The trick is to cut it into wedges while leaving the bottom center intact.